mattjagiello/Spotify-Immersive/README.md

 ![View artist information](https://github.com/mattjagiello/ruby-project-guidelines-austin-web-012720/blob/master/images/view_artist_info.png)

-- After song playback has started, able to view artist's next tour date information pulled from Ticketmaster API.
+- After song playback has started, able to view artist's next tour date information and a link to the event page pulled from Ticketmaster API.

 ![View next tour date information](https://github.com/mattjagiello/ruby-project-guidelines-austin-web-012720/blob/master/images/view_artist_tour_date.png)

 ## Interesting Notes

-The play_song method was difficult to wrap our mind around.
+The play_song method was difficult to wrap our heads around.
 Would we be able to play music back in the CLI?
 Did we have to open up a browser with the song URI?
 After some initial research, we were able to find a [homebrew](https://brew.sh/) package called [‘shpotify’](https://github.com/hnarayanan/shpotify) that was designed specifically for Spotify interaction.
 Once we downloaded and set it up, all we had to do was add `window(command)` in our Ruby code and we achieved playback in the Spotify desktop app! :metal:

 ### What We Learned